 Another element to consider checking are your CCRIS and CTOS reports.
 The former, CCRIS, is a standardised credit report used by financial institutions to assess your home loan application.

-Whereas the latter, CTOS, is a record to assess the creditworthiness and repayment capabilities of both individuals and businesses/companies.
+, is a record to assess the creditworthiness and repayment capabilities of both individuals and businesses/companies.

 Do remember that these reports only provide cold hard facts; they don’t make the call if your home loan gets approved or not, that’s up to your lender to decide!